tpm2-software/tpm2-tools/man/tpm2_rsaencrypt.1.md

   * **-o**, **\--output**=_OUTPUT\_FILE_:

-    Optional output file path to record the decrypted data to.
+    Optional output file path to record the encrypted data to.
 The default is to print the binary encrypted data to stdout.

   * **-g**, **\--scheme**=_PADDING\_SCHEME_: